Admission Requirements – Practical Nursing

 English Language Requirement

-Applicants must be competent in the English Language.
+Applicants must be competent in the English language.
 A test of English language will be required for:

-• applicants whose first language is not English;
+• Applicants whose first language is not English.

 The tests with the acceptable scores are: